rockNroll87q/cerebrum7t/results_glasgow.md

 </table>

 <hr>
 Full meshes created starting from the `CEREBRUM7T` prediction of different testing volumes.
+For full resolution results, right click on a mesh -> `Open Image in New Tab`.

 <table align="center" cellspacing="0" cellpadding="0">